NRLMMD-GEOIPS/template_basic_plugin/README.md

 Package Overview
 -----------------

-The cool_plugins plugin provides the capability for being Cool.
+The cool_plugins plugin provides the capability for creating Cool Plugins.

 System Requirements
 ---------------------

 * geoips >= 1.10.0
 * Test data repos contained in $GEOIPS_TESTDATA_DIR for tests to pass.
+* Coolness.

 IF REQUIRED: Install base geoips package
 ------------------------------------------------------------